codeandtheory/ychat/guides/Features.md

   let result = try await yChat.completion()
                     .setInput(input: "Say this is a test.")
                     .setMaxTokens(tokens: 1024)
-                    .set... // you can set more parameters .execute()
+                    .set // you can set more parameters .execute()
 } catch {
   // catch any error that may occurs on api call.